pyinstaller/pyinstaller/doc/advanced-topics.rst

 subject to environment manipulation.

-On POSIX platforms where look-up via ``procfs`` is nominally supported (i.e., Linux, Cygwin, NetBSD, and SunOS), it is strictly enforced.
+On POSIX platforms where look-up via ``procfs`` is nominally supported (i.e., Linux, Cygwin, FreeBSD, NetBSD, and SunOS), the behavior depends on whether the executable has ``setuid`` bit set and whether the corresponding entry under ``/proc/<ppid>`` is accessible or not.
-If the corresponding entry under ``/proc/<ppid>`` cannot be accessed for whatever reason (e.g., additional security constraints), the validation will fail and prevent the ``onefile`` application from running.
-This currently applies regardless of whether the executable has ``setuid`` bit set or not.

-On FreeBSD systems, the ``procfs`` fileystem is not mounted by default;
-therefore, the parent-process validation is skipped if ``/proc`` entry is inaccessible, but only if ``setuid`` bit is not set on the executable.
-If ``setuid`` bit is set, the executable will fail to run unless parent process can be validated (i.e., ``procfs`` filesystem is mounted).
+For executables with ``setuid`` bit set, the parent-process validation is mandatory.
+If the corresponding entry under ``/proc/<ppid>`` is inaccessible for whatever reason (for example, due to ``procfs`` not being mounted, as is the case on FreeBSD by default, or due to access being blocked by local security policy), security validation will automatically fail and the process will exit with security validation error message.

+For regular executables (without ``setuid`` bit set), the parent-process check is enforced when the relevant ``procfs`` entry is accessible, and skipped when it happens to be inaccessible.

 .. _bootloader security validation onedir: